rpashev/Vue-books-project/README.md

 ### User functionality
 - Browsing through books on Home page
 - Searching for books by name or author on Home page
-- Adding books to Already Read list
+- Adding books to "Already Read" list
-- Adding books to To Read list
+- Adding books to "To Read" list
-- Removing books from Already Read list
+- Removing books from "Already Read" list
-- Removing books from To Read list
+- Removing books from "To Read" list
-- Viewing Already Read list
+- Viewing "Already Read" list
-- Viewing To Read list
+- Viewing "To Read" list
+- Adding a new book to public book list from "Add a Book" page